zack2016/smarthome/doc/developer/source/logging.rst

 Logging of single plugins
 -------------------------
-Within the logging the configuration can be set seperately for single plugins, logics and libs.
+Within the logging the configuration can be set separately for single plugins, logics and libs.

 .. code-block:: YAML
    :caption: Sample for knx plugin